jhotta/dd-omegat/target/dd-docs/content/integrations/awsrds.md

       [][6]The KMS key name should be replaced by the alias of the key you just created.
 The datadog api and app keys should be replaced by the api and app keys found here.

       The output of this command will include two parts: a ciphertext blob followed by the key ID that starts with something similar to **arn:aws:kms**.
   6. From the IAM Management Console, create a new role.
-Enter a name for the role, such as `lambda-datadog-post-execution`.
+Enter a name for the role, such as `lambda-datadog-post-execution`。
   7. Select **AWS Lambda** from the AWS Service Roles list.
 You do not need to attach any policies at this time.
 Press the appropriate buttons to complete the role creation.
   8. Click on the role you just created.
 Expand the Inline Policies section and click the link to create a policy.
 Choose **Custom Policy** and press the button to continue.
-  9. Enter a policy name, such as `lambda-datadog-policy`.
-For Policy Document, enter the following, replacing &lt;ENCRYPTION_KEY ARN> with the ARN of the Encryption Key:
+  9. Enter a policy name, such as `lambda-datadog-policy`。For Policy Document, enter the following, replacing &lt;ENCRYPTION_KEY ARN> with the ARN of the Encryption Key:

       [fuzzy]要求(R)
       "Version": "2012-10-17",